Ludsgit/damage/README.md

 - - inspect (name): changes tank class to name's class and changes tank resist/amp to name's resist/amp
 - - (value): changes resistance (amp for brawler) to value
 - - (class): changes the class of the tank.
 Possible classes are "warrior", "brawler" and "lancer"
+- setTank (name) (server): same as "/8 damage inspect tank (name)" and with possibility to set server.
+Also works with "settank"
-- healer: displays current healer's mag resist value
+- healer: displays current healer's mag resist value.
+Also works with "heal"
 - - inspect (name): changes healer resistance to name's resistance
 - - (value): changes healer resistance to value
+- setHealer (name) (server): same as "/8 damage inspect healer (name)" and with possibility to set server.
+Also works with "sethealer", "setheal" and "setHeal"
 - wine: displays current wine configuration for self, tank and healer
 - - (user): toggles on/off wine for user.
 Possible users are "me", "self", "tank", "healer"
 - aura: displays the current tiers of all 4 auras